britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 serve; but she is able to indulge herself with the usual luxuries.

-MADAME DE KATKOFF.
-It would be a luxury to get rid of you!
+MADAME DE KATKOFF: It would be a luxury to get rid of you!

-EUGENIO.
-I should never think of comparing her with Madame!
+EUGENIO: I should never think of comparing her with Madame!
 Madame has much more the appearance of one who is born to command.
 It is for this reason that I approached her with the utmost deliberation.
 I recognized her three days